 The fee of $ 50 or the equivalent in Euro, payable in cash or credit card.
+FOR LOGISTICAL PURPOSES WE WOULD HIGHLY APPRECIATE PAYMENT BY CREDIT CARD!
 Please click here to schedule an appointment.

 Acknowledgement of a signature on documents for use in the United States.
 Used with deeds, powers of attorney, bills of sale, corporate acknowledgement, etc.

 Written declaration made under oath of affirmation; a sworn statement.

 Examples: Marriage affidavit (Ledigkeitsbescheinigung), paternity affidavit, affidavit concerning lost passport, etc.

 Note: We cannot authenticate U.S. documents such as marriage certificates, divorce decrees, death certificates, etc. Under the Hague Convention, an Apostille is issued by the Secretary of State and the Deputy Secretary of State of the individual U.S. state.